activisthandbook/activisthandbook/articles/index.md

     details: Achieve your goals by finding out what strategies and tactics are most effective.
 Get inspired by our examples of policital campaigns around the world.
   - icon: 🌊
     title: Start a Grassroots Movement
-    details: Find out what grassroot campaigning entails and get started with distributed organizing.
+    details: Find out what bottom-up campaigning entails and get started with distributed organizing.
   - icon: ❤️
     title: Take care to prevent Activist Burnout
     details: Changing the world is stressful.
 Learn how to recognise burnout symptoms, how to deal with anxiety and other mental health challanges that activists deal with.